 9. Brew your morning coffee at home!

-Not only is this a general money-saving tip, but it’s also more crucial now than ever considering coffee is facing a 9% increase.
+Not only is this a general money-saving tip, but it’s also more crucial now than ever considering coffee is facing a 4.95% increase compared to 2022.
 You may have heard about Starbucks’ recent influx in pricing due to this same reason.
 I know we all love coffee shops, but it’s never been more frugal until now to make your own coffee and take it to go.

 10. For cheaper groceries, try shopping at ALDI or use store brands.

-Although ALDI prices are rising too, a discounted grocery store may make the world of a difference for your budget.
+Although ALDI prices are rising, too, a discounted grocery store may make the world of a difference in your budget.
 You can save big on so many things, and ALDI most likely has a few of your favorite items just at an unbeatable price!

-Hip Tip – We’re sharing 18 store brands that are actually made by name brands.
+Hip Tip – Check out these store brands that are actually made by name brands.